Farm policies, procedures and rules

-Using effective policies and procedures together empowers your team to deliver great results and constantly improve on those results.
-The best policies and procedures are those your employees use - so keep them simple.
+Using effective policies, procedures and rules together, empowers your team to deliver great results and constantly improve on those results.
+The best ones are those your employees actually use - so keep them simple.

 Written policies for Health and Safety, Code of Conduct, Animal Welfare and Effluent.
 Other useful policies include Weed Control, Drug and Alcohol, Confidentiality and Equipment.